michal95pl/PCB-s/USB_PD/README.md

-# USB power delivery IC test module
+# USB power delivery IC module
 The module is CYPD3177-24LQXQ from Infineon Technologies.
 Resistors are set for 20V and minimum 2A.